nasali/caddy-hitcounter/README.md

 - <img src="https://github.com/mholt/caddy-hitcounter/assets/1128849/aa0ee1f3-5dc6-4be4-a911-a5281618ace6" height="22"> `yellow`

 If you want your hit counter to have a fixed size / number of digits, you can set pad_digits > 0.

+If you want your counters to start from a specific value instead of 0, you can set initial_seed to any positive number.
+This is useful if you're migrating from another system or want to continue from a previous count.

 Then in your template: